eepj/stm32-sht2x/README.md

 * Refer to datasheets for further information.

 ## Known issues
-* Replaced binary values with hexadecimal for Keil.
+* Replaced binary values with hexadecimal for Keil compatibility.